 “Great, Mick.
 How’s by you’s?”

 He just waves us by.
 We go back to the liquor store for ice to keep the beer cold.
 The clerk sells us plastic cups.
-Somehow he’s heard about the morning gig at Mower.
+Somehow he heard about the morning gig at Mower.
 Word is getting around.
 He says to call them if we need more beer.
-We worry that 15 gallons of beer isn’t enough.
+We worry that 15 gallons of beer is not enough.
 My quick math says that’s 150 12 ounce cups.
-Once we’re set, we send David back to Waltham.
+Once we are set, we send David back to Waltham.

 “No worries.
 I’m always ready to play.
 If they can’t keep up, I’ll kick ‘em outta the neighborhood.”

 “You understand that it takes more than one person to have a band.”